Advocate Toolkit: Understand the Issues

 - People with SCI and other disabilities’ human rights are being violated too often without resolution.

 - People are suffering from a lack of access to medical supplies, assistive devices, and other basic health care making it difficult to live independently at home.

 - People with SCI and other disabilities’ equity and inclusion to societal rights like accessing a restaurant or recreational venue continue to fall short.

-- SCIO needs a bolder presence to address and resolve systemic barriers that impact the quality of life of people with SCI and other disabilities during the 2022 Provincial Election.
+- SCIO needs a bolder presence to address and resolve systemic barriers that impact the quality of life of people with SCI and other disabilities.

-- SCIO needs advocates like you, in every provincial electoral riding, to create change through sharing their views and lived experiences with their local candidates.
+- SCIO needs advocates like you, in every provincial electoral riding, to create change through sharing their views and lived experiences with their local Members of Provincial Parliament.

-- Candidates need to prioritize the essential needs of the disability community and revise their platforms to address systemic challenges faced by people with disabilities in Ontario.
+- The government needs to prioritize the essential needs of the disability community and address systemic challenges faced by people with disabilities in Ontario.